Carbon Fiber Market Overview

 To manufacture carbon fibers, mechanical and chemical methods are employed to modify the atomic constitution of organic polymers in long, thin strands.
 Further, thousands of these are inserted in a resin matrix to manufacture composite items.
 Though composite manufacturers have created a wide range of composite laminates using proprietary formulas, techniques and material combinations to suit individual products' strength and mechanical requirements, the respective processes still take time compared to steel and aluminum manufacture.

-Carbon Fiber Market Segment Analysis
+Carbon Fiber Market Segmentation Analysis

 By material, the carbon fiber market is segmented into petroleum pitch, polyacrylonitrile, rayon, bio-based and others.